Welcome to the Sandwell Academy Alumni profile page! You can filter down through alumni by the year they left on the left hand side.

 For the future, I would like to move from Recruiting and Selection and work with the Royal Air Force Aerobatic Team, the Red Arrows.
 I plan to work towards my Chartered Engineer status and complete a masters, all of which are funded by the RAF.

-Sandwell Academy gave me so many beautiful memories which I will never forget.
-I met some fantastic people during my two years at Sandwell Academy it is hard to single out one memory.
-It was the perfect learning environment with great facilities, and created an attitude of excellence to both academic and sporting achievements.
-One of my fondest memories has to be representing Sandwell Academy playing for West Midlands County F.C, we had a really strong team and scoring two goals on my debut was a great feeling, and winning the match made it even better.
+Sandwell Academy gave me so many beautiful memories I will never forget.
+I met some fantastic people during my two years (2008-10) at Sandwell Academy, it is hard to single out one memory.
+Sandwell academy was the perfect learning environment with luxurious facilities, and created an attitude of excellence to both academic and sporting achievements.
+One of my fondest memories has to be representing Sandwell Academy playing for West Midlands County F.C, We had a really strong team and scoring two goals on my debut was a great feeling, and winning the match made it even better.

 2008 - 2010